rustysats/tangerine/README.md

 ## 🍊 Join Us on Tangerine

 Ready to explore a Rust server where PvE and Bitcoin education meet?
-Whether you’re looking to test your survival skills in PvE zones, compete in thrilling events like Sputnik and Convoy Reforged, or earn real Bitcoin rewards through in-game activities—Tangerine is the place for you!
+Whether you’re looking to test your survival skills in PvE zones, compete in thrilling events or earn real Bitcoin rewards through in-game activities—Tangerine is the place for you!

 **🚀 Server Address**: